Christmas Bird Count in Fayette County, WV

 WV Audubon CBC Archives

-There is a specific methodology to the CBC, and all participants must make arrangements to participate in advance with the circle compiler but the CBC is open to all!
+There is a specific methodology to the CBC, so all participants must make arrangements to participate in advance with the circle compiler, and the CBC is open to everyone!

 If your home is within the boundaries of a CBC circle, then you can stay at home and report the birds that visit your feeder on count day as long as you have made prior arrangement with the count compiler.